Financial Support & Directed Giving

 Education – Providing GenTalks, our annual open house, and supporting other educational offerings, purchase of webinars and other educational tools directly related to furthering the GFO’s mission to provide genealogical education to its members and the public.

 Acquisitions - Already the largest genealogical library between San Francisco and Seattle, GFO’s book collection is growing through carefully researched and targeted acquisitions--because it is not all online.
 With a worldwide scope, GFO’s acquisition team aims to make key purchases that enhance genealogical research in our locale and beyond.
 Check out our collection through our online OPALS catalog.
 To support this important book-buying program, follow this link.
 For more info or to suggest books you'd like us to consider, please send us an email.

 Library Maintenance - Supporting the heart of GFO: providing and building the Library’s research tools and equipment (like computers, scanners, printers, and audio-visual aids), and the infrastructure (such as book shelving, light bulbs, furnace and dehumidifier filters, and even cleaning supplies--not very glamorous--but necessary) to keep the Library fully functioning.

 Click here to donate to the General Fund now.
 Thank you!

 Following are some directed giving opportunities that may interest you.
 When you earmark your donation to a specific fund or cause, you can rest assured that it will be used for the purpose you intend.

-In Honor of - GFO also accepts gifts made in honor of an individual, couple, group, or organization of your choice.
-These can be living or deceased persons, your high school graduating class, your military unit, or any other entity you would like to honor.
-These honors are published annually in The Bulletin.or the GFO Annual Report.
+Any donation to the GFO may be made in memory of loved ones or ancestors, or in honor of an individual, couple, group, or organization of your choice.
+These can be living or deceased persons, your high school graduating class, your military unit, or any other entity you would like to remember or honor.
+These are published annually in The Bulletin or the GFO Annual Report.
 Please provide the specifics in the comments field online or in the space provided on the downloadable donation form.

 For more information about giving, please send us an email.